-- I. The following information for investors is located under the Investor Centre tab: - Share Price details; - ASX releases: - Securityholder reports; - Analyst presentations; - Contact details (including email addresses for both the investor relations contact and the share registry); - Share registry information and contact details; - Dividend information (including taxation details); - Frequently asked questions; and - An events schedule. - II.
-The following information for investors is located under the About Us tab: - General information about the Group and its activities; - Strategy and vision details; - · Details of the Board of Directors and management; and - Corporate governance information, including charters and policies.
+- I. The following information for investors is located under the Investor Centre tab: - Security Price details; - ASX announcements; - Annual reports; - Presentations; - Investor dashboard with key dates, distribution and tax information, frequently asked questions (including share registry information and contact details, and the forum to contact the Company), Ingenia's portfolio of assets and direct access to security holdings by investors; and - Corporate governance charters and policies, and the latest corporate governance statement. - II.
+The following information for investors is located under the About Us tab: - General information about the Group and its activities; - Strategy and vision details; - Details of the Board of Directors and leadership team; and - Information on Ingenia Care.